winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 ## Taxonomy

 * **App** - a unit of deployment.
 * **Library** - a reusable package published to an npm repository (private or public) and consumed by other libraries or apps.
-As far as Wing Preview is concerned, libraries are simply npm modules installed using `npm install` during build.
+As far as Wing Cloud is concerned, libraries are simply npm modules installed using `npm install` during build.
 * **Repository** - where the source code of an application is managed (currently only GitHub is supported).
 * **Environment** - a space with a stable address where an instance of the application is deployed.
 In v1.0 each app can have multiple *preview* environments (associated with PR branches) and a single *production* environment (associated with the `main` branch of the repository).
 * **Environment Type** - for v1.0 we have only *preview* and *production*.
 * **Branch** - a git repository branch.
 Each environment tracks a particular git branch.
 * **Preview** - a type of an ephemeral environment which can be deployed ad-hoc and cleaned up quickly.
-* **Platform** - a concrete implementation of the Wing Preview Library (e.g. `tf-aws`, `awscdk`).
-Wing Preview 1.0 will support `sim` target only (will be deployed to Wing Previewlet)
+* **Platform** - a concrete implementation of the Wing Cloud Library (e.g. `tf-aws`, `awscdk`).
+Wing Cloud 1.0 will support `sim` target only (will be deployed to Wing Cloudlet)
 * **Entrypoint** - the name of the application entrypoint file (defaults to `main.w`).
 * **User** - identified by a GitHub login
 * **Input** - a value needed by an app in order to operate.
-They are stored securely (encrypted at rest) in Wing Preview and served to the application's environment to be consumed by the app during preflight and inflight.
-Inputs are defined as part of the application code and Wing Preview allows users to associate values to these inputs per environment type (preview/prod).
+They are stored securely (encrypted at rest) in Wing Cloud and served to the application's environment to be consumed by the app during preflight and inflight.
+Inputs are defined as part of the application code and Wing Cloud allows users to associate values to these inputs per environment type (preview/prod).
 * **Endpoint** - represents a publicly accessible endpoint

 Granularity: